 You will now see the output showing a total of 10 containers being added to the service group and being load balanced.

-If you want to bring the amount of web services down simply run:
+If you want to bring the number of web services down simply run:

 docker-compose scale web=2